Eureka Rebellion: Fortification of the Eureka lead

-According to Lalor, the stockade "was nothing more than an enclosure to keep our own men together, and was never erected with an eye to military defence."
-However, Peter FitzSimons asserts that Lalor may have downplayed the fact that the Eureka Stockade may have been intended as something of a fortress at a time when "it was very much in his interests" to do so.
+Lalor later said the stockade "was nothing more than an enclosure to keep our own men together, and was never erected with an eye to military defence".
+Peter FitzSimons asserts that Lalor may have downplayed the fact that the Eureka Stockade was intended as something of a fortress at a time when "it was very much in his interests" to do so.
 The construction work was overseen by Vern, who had apparently received instruction in military methods.
-John Lynch wrote that his "military learning comprehended the whole system of warfare ... fortification was his strong point."
-Les Blake has noted how other descriptions of the stockade "rather contradicted" Lalor's recollection of it being a simple fence after the fall of the stockade.
+John Lynch wrote that his "military learning comprehended the whole system of warfare ... fortification was his strong point".

+Other descriptions of the stockade contradicted Lalor's recollection of it being a simple fence after the fall of the stockade.
 Testimony was heard at the high treason trials for the Eureka rebels that the stockade was four to seven feet high in places and was unable to be negotiated on horseback without being reduced.

-Hotham feared that the "network of rabbit burrows" on the goldfields would prove readily defensible as his forces "on the rough pot-holed ground would be unable to advance in regular formation and would be picked off easily by snipers," considerations that were part of the reasoning behind the decision to move into position in the early morning for a surprise attack.
-Carboni details the rebel dispositions along: "The shepherds' holes inside the lower part of the stockade had been turned into rifle-pits, and were now occupied by Californians of the I.C.
-Rangers' Brigade, some twenty or thirty in all, who had kept watch at the 'outposts' during the night."
+Hotham feared that the "network of rabbit burrows" on the goldfields would prove readily defensible as his forces "on the rough pot-holed ground would be unable to advance in regular formation and would be picked off easily by snipers".
+These considerations were part of the reasoning behind the decision to move into position in the early morning for a surprise attack.
+Carboni details the rebel dispositions: